Vegetable ivory: Uses

 An early use of vegetable ivory, attested from the 1880s, was the manufacture of buttons.
+The material is called corozo or corosso when used in buttons.
 Rochester, New York was a center of manufacturing where the buttons were "subjected to a treatment which is secret among the Rochester manufacturers", presumably improving their "beauty and wearing qualities".
 Before plastic became common in button production, about 20% of all buttons produced in the US were made of vegetable ivory.

 Vegetable ivory has been used extensively to make dice, knife handles, and chess pieces.
 It is a very hard and dense material.
 Similar to stone, it is too hard to carve with a knife but instead requires hacksaws and files.

-Vegetable ivory is naturally white with a fine marbled grain structure.
-It can be dyed; dyeing often brings out the grain.
-It is still commonly used in buttons, jewelry, and artistic carving.
-Many vegetable ivory buttons were decorated in a way that used the natural tagua nut colour as a contrast to the dyed surface, because the dye did not penetrate deeper than the very first layer.
+Many vegetable ivory buttons were decorated in a way that used the natural tagua nut colour as a contrast to the dyed surface, because the dye did not penetrate deeper than the first layer.
 This also helps identify the material.